Raj-Sanjay-Shah/text_gcn/README.md

 # text_gcn

-The implementation of Text GCN in our paper:
+The implementation of Text GCN in the paper:

 Liang Yao, Chengsheng Mao, Yuan Luo.
 "Graph Convolutional Networks for Text Classification."
 In 33rd AAAI Conference on Artificial Intelligence (AAAI-19), 7370-7377